vatpac-technology/sops/docs/aerodromes/procedural/Tamworth.md

 ![TW TWY](img/TW_west_of_C.png){ width="800" }
   <figcaption>Twy B west of C shown in red</figcaption>
 </figure>

+The taxiways leading to and surrounding the southern runway are limited to 5700KG AUW.

 ### Recommended Taxi Routes
 To avoid nose-to-nose conflict at the southern runway, the following recommended taxi routes shall be utilised.